aaakpinar/srlinux/show-fabric/README.txt

 HOW TO GET AND SET SHOW FABRIC CLI PLUGIN INTO YOUR SR LINUX

 1) Get the CLI Plugin with the get/set/delete scripts.This will run the get and set scripts consequently.
+   (DNS server-list configuration is needed in SR Linux)

    bash <(curl -s https://raw.githubusercontent.com/aaakpinar/srlinux/main/show-fabric/get-show-fabric.sh)